All Episodes

 It is virtually the same thing.

-I mean, here we are, dealing with a country that we have officially called terrorist, doing the very same thing, very nearly, that was done by the Reagan administration, and all of a sudden it is revealed to be legal and all okay because a bunch of Clinton appointees investigated their own guy.
+I mean, here we are dealing with a country that we have officially called terrorist, doing the very same thing, very nearly, that was done by the Reagan administration, and all of a sudden is revealed to be legal and all okay because a bunch of Clinton appointees investigated their own guy.

 What could the left possibly say to defend this?

-Will they come on, ranting and raving about our government doing something like this and our president doing something like this?
+Will they come on ranting and raving about our government doing something like this and our president doing something like this about a government within a government?

-Will they say all those terrible things they said about Ronald Reagan, or will there be just a crushing, crashing silence?
+Will they say all those terrible things they said about Ronald Reagan or will there be just a crushing, crashing silence?

 Well, I suspect the latter.